LEOPARD PROJECT CONTROLS

 5-Value Baseline:

 If changes cause the expected level of benefits to dip below the baseline, we need to reassess the business case.
 It’s also worth noting that the benefits case is not completely independent of the budget and, indeed, the risk assessment.
-Therefore, we might also consider creating a value baseline by combining benefits with costs and risk.
+Therefore, we might also consider creating a value baseline by combining benefits with costs and risks.
 This is not small, and therefore, for most projects, we will try to keep them separate.

 Conclusion: